mainkoon81/ooo-Bayesian-Introduction/README.md

    - There is another way to avoid `computing the **Evidence**` - Use **Conjugate prior**.
      - Conjugate `Prior` as a member of certain family distributions, is conjugate to a `likelihood` if the resulting posterior is also the member of the same family.
        - `Beta prior` is conjugate to Bernoulli likelihood. (so Bernoulli model? then choose Beta)
+       - `Gamma prior` is conjugate to Binomial likelihood. (so Binomial model? then choose Gamma)
        - `Gaussian prior` is conjugate to Gaussian likelihood. (so Gaussian model? then choose Gaussian)
        - If the likelihood is a member of **Exponential-family**, it always guarantees the presence of the conjugate prior.
      - We used to choose the prior by MLE and MAP...(but its' impossible to update new information)